 If you are considering an abortion, it is important to be educated concerning all aspects of the procedure.
 Abortion, whether medical or surgical, comes with risks to the mother.
-You should also consider that miscarriage, or natural loss of the pregnancy, is very common.
+You should also consider that miscarriage, or natural loss of the pregnancy is common.
 According to the American College of Obstetricians and Gynecologists (ACOG), an estimated 15-20% of all clinically recognized pregnancies will naturally end in a miscarriage.

 For more detailed information see Patient Education/Abortion Education

 A medical abortion causes the termination of a pregnancy by using a combination of medications.
-The CDC updated guidelines now allow women to take the medication 21 days later into a pregnancy, increasing the allowable window from 49 days from last menstrual period to 70 days from last menstrual period.
+The CDC updated guidelines to now allow women to take the medication 21 days later into a pregnancy, increasing the allowable window from 49 days from last menstrual period to 70 days from last menstrual period.

 The FDA also decreased the dosage of one of the drugs on the market that medical societies previously criticized as being too high.
 In most states, the number of doctor's visits women will have to make in cases of medical abortion is now reduced to two days.
 Ultrasound is used to determine if the pregnancy is in the uterus and the gestational age obtained will ensure the 70 days is adhered to.

-You may see large blood clots and/or tissue as your pregnancy is expelled.
+You may see large blood clots and/or tissue as your pregnancy (embryo) is expelled.
 More than half of women abort within four or five hours after taking the second medicine.
 For others, it takes longer.
 Most women abort within a few days.
 It's normal to have some bleeding or spotting for up to four weeks after the abortion.

 The medications are taken to end a viable pregnancy.